phillies/phillies/README.md

 My expertise is in machine learning / artificial intelligence for image and video processing.
 But I'm also interested in other fields of machine learning and AI, especially with mobile applications or so-called AI-on-edge.

-My next (personal) project will most likely be a flutter project, so I don't have to exclude the iOS users.
+My current personal project uses machine learning in transportation, and will be available in 2023.
+Stay tuned :-).

 <!--
 **phillies/phillies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.